 The scenario workshop is an important part of the course.
 During the scenario workshop, students will learn about different methodologies for scenario building and use one of them to produce scenarios on a predefined topic, working in multidisciplinary groups.
 In advance, students will be given a specific scenario topic developed by relevant stakeholders in the Arctic and relevant for the High North Dialogue conference.

-As the part of education activities, Master students will take part at the High North Dialogue Conference 2017 organized by High North Center at Business School on April 5-6, 2017.
-The focus of the conference is dialogue: the dialogue between young people and the Arctic regions’ representatives from industry – ranging from maritime to land-based industry, authorities and academics to share information and discuss the best practices in order to tackle challenges in the region.
-The topic of the 2017 conference is “Innovations in the Arctic”.
+As the part of education activities, Master students will take part in the High North Dialogue Conference organized by High North Center at Business School.
+The focus of the conference is dialogue: the dialogue between young people and the Arctic regions’ representatives from industry – ranging from maritime to land- based industry, authorities and academics to share information and discuss the best practices to tackle challenges in the region.
 For an updated version of the conference program, please visit www.highnorthdialogue.no.

-The graduate course fee, the conference fee, and meals during the events will be covered by the Business School, Nord University.
+Costs: The graduate course fee, the conference fee, and meals during the events will be covered by Nord University Business School.
 Students will have to cover visa and travel costs themselves.
-Organizers can cover accommodation in a student hostel during March 15 – 21, 2020 in rooms for 2-3 people, to a limited number of students.
+Organizers can offer accommodation in a student hostel during March 15 – 21, 2020 in rooms for to-three people, to a limited number of students.
 This will be distributed to the first students who apply and send enrollment documents before December 1, 2019.
 Please note that places are limited, so early application is advised.